 - If you stay on Disney property and fly into Orlando, you can take the free Disney Magical Express (DME) from the airport directly to your Disney resort.

-- If you stay off property, you need to rent a car.
+- If you stay off property, you need to rent a car, call a taxi, car service, etc. There are no shuttles to hotels from the airport.
 Depending on time of year and number of people, it can be costly.
-Some resorts off property do have a shuttle, but the ride from the airport to the resort can be costly.
-No resort that I know of has a FREE shuttle from the airport other than Disney.
+Some resorts off property do have a shuttle to Disney, but the ride from the airport to the resort can be costly.

 - Depending on airline, you may have baggage fees.

-- If you rent a car or drive in, you can bring inexpensive non-perishable food, water, beer, wine, etc., from your own store or a store outside of Disney property.
+- If you rent a car or drive in, you can bring inexpensive nonperishable food, water, beer, wine, etc., from your own store or a store outside of Disney property.
 If your room has a refrigerator, you can bring a few small perishable items you would need for breakfast or other meals/snacks.
+Click here for grocery delivery information.

 - The train and bus stations are not close to Disney so you would need to pay for transportation to Disney.

 This is a tricky one, because you could save a lot of money by staying off Disney property, but staying off property has quite a few downsides, too.
+Click here for the Pros and Cons With Staying On or Off Walt Disney World Property.
 To name a few:

-- Pay for theme park parking (parking is VERY far away from entrances—waiting for Disney shuttle in the parking lot can be daunting.)
+- Pay for theme park parking (parking is VERY far away from entrances and waiting for Disney tram in the parking lot can be daunting.)

-- Depending on the time of year, when the parks are getting a little too full, the first people cut out from being able to enter the theme parks are the non-resort guests.
-You may have tickets, but you can’t get in, because the remaining attendance availability is offered to resort guests first.
+- Depending on the time of year, when the parks are getting a little too full (closing in on capacity), the first people cut out from being able to enter the theme parks are the non-resort guests.
+You may have tickets, but you can't get in, because the remaining attendance availability is offered to resort guests first.
+For more information, click here.

 - Can't take advantage of Extra Magic Hours.
 This is reserved for resort guests only.